 • Freshly ground black pepper

-• 4 garlic cloves, finely chopped
+• 4 garlic cloves finely chopped

 • 1 tablespoon red wine vinegar

-• 1 14.5- ounce can no-salt added diced tomatoes with juices, preferably fire-roasted
+• 1 14.5- ounce can no-salt added diced tomatoes with juices preferably fire-roasted

-• 1 large chipotle chile pepper in adobe sauce, minced, with ½ tablespoon of adobo sauce
+• 1 large chipotle chile pepper in adobe sauce minced, with ½ tablespoon of adobo sauce

-• 1 bunch scallions, thinly sliced for garnish (optional)
+• 1 bunch scallions thinly sliced for garnish (optional)

-• Labne or sour cream (optional)
+• Labne or sour cream optional

 Instructions

 • In a large Dutch oven, heat a layer of olive oil over medium heat.
 Add the onion and season lightly with smoked salt and black pepper and cook, stirring frequently, until softened and deep golden brown, 5 to 8 minutes.
 Add the garlic, and cook stirring constantly until fragrant, about 1 minute.
 Add the vinegar, tomatoes, chipotle chile, ½ tablespoon of reserved adobo sauce, black-eyed peas, 1 1/4 teaspoons smoked salt, and black pepper to taste.
 Add water to cover by ½ inch.
+Bring to a boil and then reduce to a gentle simmer.
+Cover and cook for about 2 hours until beans are tender, adding water if needed to slightly cover the beans.
+Remove from heat and taste and adjust seasonings.

 • Garnish servings with a sprinkle of sea salt, and if desired, with scallions and/or a spoonful of labne or sour cream.